PandiTAKTAK/TrailCounters/docs/reverseeng.md

 #### Pinout

 ?> N.B.
-Pinout here is from perspecitve looking at the headers on the cube.
+Pinout here is from perspective looking at the headers on the cube.
 [Here for reader perspective](#pinout-cube).

 | Pin Number | Function   | Function   | Pin Number |
 |:----------:|:----------:|:----------:|:----------:|